For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 If I didn't, it's my fault.

-Did I not convey my degree of shock and outrage when I'm at the football game in Lincoln on Saturday night and I fire up during a timeout the Drudge Report on my iPhone, and I see that Greenspan says war was for oil.
+Did I not convey my degree of shock and outrage when I'm at the football game in Lincoln on Saturday night and I fire up during a timeout the Drudge Report on my iPhone and I see that Greenspan says war was for oil.

-I thought, what the hell is that?
+What the hell is this?

-Then I see a subhead praises Clinton as hero, rips Bush.
+Then I see a subhead praises Clinton as hero Rips Bush.

-So what the hell is this?
+What the hell is this?

-Then I start researching, I find out about his ghost writer.
+I find out about his ghostwriter.

-He says he's gonna write the first draft and a last draft, and I'm thinking, does he even know what's in the book?
+And I'm thinking, does he even know what's in the book?

 That's my only point.

-There were a bunch of questionable passages in it, and the press said, Charles, what the hell is this?
+And the press said, Charles, what the hell is this?

 He says, I was misquoted.

-You know, people started scratching their heads.
+And people started scratching their heads.

 How do you get misquoted in your autobiography?

-It's not what I wrote.
+That's not what I wrote.

 It's not what I meant to say.